nirajkharel/NotJustAChecklist/iOS.md

     - Contains files and directories like plist files, caches, preferences.
     - [ ] Navigate to this directory.
 Example: `cd /var/mobile/Containers/Data/Application/8C8E7EB0-BC9B-435B-8EF8-8F5560EB0693/Library`
     - [ ] Check for preferences directory inside Library too since it can contain the sensitive informations like username, passwords, PII and much more.

+## Logging
+  - [ ] Check if the application logs sensitive informations. i.e. NSLog
+  - [ ] Install the Log Viewer from https://formulae.brew.sh/formula/libimobiledevice
+  - [ ] `idevicesyslog --process <PackageName or App Name>`
+  - [ ] Or, use this [Frida Script](https://github.com/interference-security/frida-scripts/blob/master/iOS/intercept-nslog.js) to view the logs.

 ## Intercepting HTTP Traffic on IOS
 - [ ] The IOS device and interceptor should be on the same LAN.
 - [ ] Navigate to Proxy tab and Add a new listener.
 The IP address should be of your computer and port can be any.
 Example: 5567